-FaceGym is located in the heard of Selfridges’ Beauty Hall, so most of us will have their face massaged and kneaded in front of the whole world (or Selfridges’ shoppers, anyway).
-I say most because FaceGym also has a private room, big enough to accommodate only one client at the time.
+FaceGym is located in the heart of Selfridges’ Beauty Hall, so you may have your face massaged and kneaded in front of the whole world (or Selfridges’ shoppers, anyway).
+I say may because FaceGym also has a private room, big enough to accommodate only one client at the time.
 Luckily, that’s where I’m led.

 Phase 1: Warm Up

 As I take a few deep breaths, the therapist gently pushes my shoulders away from my head to stretch and relax the muscles in my neck, before pressing down on my chest to aid lymphatic drainage.